-Will your pet have access to: Score 1 No outside space?
+Will your pet have access to:

+The year per nate access to:

+Score 1 No outside space?

 Score 2 Small outside space?

 Score 3 Good amount of outside space?

 HOW ACTIVE ARE YOU?

 Score 1 Not very active?

 Score 2 Do you enjoy time outdoors and would like to be more active?

 Score 3 Very active?